-- verification of company records, in particular relating to payroll, recruitment and working hours - check of occupational health and safety provisions.
+- ▶ with managers and their employees - with various workers at the site; some discussions usually take place outside the company - verification of company records, in particular relating to payroll, recruitment and working hours - check of occupational health and safety provisions.

 Before the audit team sends its report, it discusses the results of the audit with the management of the audited site.
 If the working conditions at the site do not meet the social standards, the team records recommended improvements in a Corrective Action Plan, short CAP.
 These recommendations are also discussed with the site.
 The Fair Wear Foundation's audit report is sent exclusively to Maier Sports, which then forwards it to its production sites.
 After the audit, an agreement covering the required improvements is drawn up between the site and Maier Sports.
 This defines a time frame for the implementation of the Corrective Action Plan.
 Implementation of these actions is checked during a follow-up visit by the Fair Wear Foundation or a repeat audit.